 - Long-term or permanent injuries, such as arthritis, permanent stiffness, or disfigurement

-Highlight the length and difficulty of your recovery, your pain and suffering, and any other negative effects your injuries have had on your lifestyle, such as emotional distress.
+Highlight the length and difficulty of your recovery, your pain and suffering, and any other adverse effects your injuries have had on your lifestyle, such as emotional distress.
 Remember to back up your claims with medical records from your doctor.

 Here’s what this part of the letter could look like: